pedia/repocache/README.md

 index-url=http://127.0.0.1:5000/pypi/simple
 ```

-## How to use repocache as Rustup?
+## How to use repocache as Rustup repository?
 ```bash
 export RUSTUP_DIST_SERVER=http://127.0.0.1:5000/rust/default